 Medication for psychosis or mood disorders can cause weight gain and metabolic disorder and smoking is more prevalent in people with mental illness.
 Patients with mental illness therefore often have comorbid physical illnesses such as diabetes and COPD which may require hospital treatment.
 Patients with dementia may require admission for physical health conditions related to ageing and are likely to find it difficult being in an unfamiliar place surrounded by strangers.
 Pharmacists can ensure that essential medication treating a mental illness is not stopped suddenly, and that medication that may worsen physical health or increase confusion is avoided.

 By knowing about mental illness and its treatment you can improve people’s mental health using the skills and viewpoints that only a pharmacist can have.
-More information is available from the College of Mental Health Pharmacy (CMHP) www.cmhp.org.uk
+More information is available from the College of Mental Health Pharmacy (CMHP) www.cmhp.org.uk or our mental health toolkit which has been designed to support the integration of pharmacy into care pathways for mental health in primary care.

 – The College of Mental Health Pharmacy